sacridini/Awesome-Geospatial/README.md

 * [ATCOR](http://www.atcor.de/) - ERDAS Imagine module.
 * [6S](http://6s.ltdri.org/) - Second Simulation of the Satellite Signal in the Solar Spectrum (6S) open source algorithm.
 * [Py6S](https://py6s.readthedocs.io/en/latest/) - Py6S is a interface to the Second Simulation of the Satellite Signal in the Solar Spectrum (6S) atmospheric Radiative Transfer Model through the Python programming language.
+* [6S_emulator](https://github.com/samsammurphy/6S_emulator) - The 6S emulator is an open-source atmospheric correction tool.
+It is based on the 6S radiative transfer model but it runs 100x faster with minimal additional error (i.e. < 0.5 %).
 * [i.atcorr](https://grass.osgeo.org/grass70/manuals/i.atcorr.html) - GRASS GIS module that performs atmospheric correction using the 6S algorithm.
 * [sen2cor](http://step.esa.int/main/third-party-plugins-2/sen2cor/) - is a processor for Sentinel-2 Level 2A product generation and formatting; it performs the atmospheric-, terrain and cirrus correction of Top-Of- Atmosphere Level 1C input data.
 * [SIAC](https://github.com/MarcYin/SIAC) - A sensor invariant Atmospheric Correction (SIAC).